ImranMA/MicroCouriers/README.md

 #### Docker
 Docker installed and configured on local system.
 Make sure docker is set to Linux containers.

-#### Running Application
+#### Running Application (without debugging)
 To run the application you need to run rebuildAllDockerImages.ps1 available in MicroCouriers/src/ .
 This script will build all the images. you can check all the images using "docker images" in command line.
 After this you need to run StartSolution.ps1 to fire up containers.
-This will start the solution . in browser type http://localhost:5004 to launch the home page
+This will start the solution . in browser type http://localhost:5004 to launch the home page.

+#### Running Application (debug and explore)
+You can use visual studio or visual code to explore and debug the solution.
+If you want to run the solution in visual studio , before launching solution(F5) run StartSQLonly.ps1 script which will launch only SQL container.
+But if you want to use your own sql server instance replace database strings with your own SQL server instance in all API projects.

+#### Database and SQL Login
+Databases are created automatically when application is launched.
+You may see retry logic in program.cs of all APIs and reason for this that SQL container may take sometime to start and we want to retry database connectivity.
+Application is using SQL Linux container for development purpose.
+You can login to sql server using SQL management studio with following credentials.

+servername : localhost,1433

+Login : sa

+password : 99888ukGh43hnDw89Hol8LN21112

 #### Azure Service Bus